 Lewis, J. 1995.
 Project Identification and Equitable Development Planning for Vulnerability Reduction in Areas Affected by Natural Disasters and/or Civil Strife: Jamaica, Hurricane / Flooding / Earthquake, Environment and Community Development (Proposal), full text (1,734 kb in PDF).

 Østensvig, I. 2006.
 Interagency cooperation in disaster management: partnership, information and communications technology and committed individuals in Jamaica.
-Masters thesis at the Norwegian University Of Life Sciences, Ås, Norway, download the full text (3.0 MB in pdf).
+Masters thesis at the Norwegian University Of Life Sciences, Ås, Norway, full text (3.0 MB in PDF).

 Jamaica, with its location in the Caribbean, yearly experiences hurricanes and flooding.
 Hurricane Ivan happened in 2004.
 This study examines the partnership and interagency cooperation in the disaster management system in Jamaica during Hurricane Ivan.
 The use of information and communications technology in this system was also studied.
 Semi-structured key informant interviews were conducted of the involved agencies of the disaster management structures.
 A questionnaire with structured and open-ended questions was used to collect data at household level.
 This thesis describes the existing disaster management system in Jamaica, and the involvement of the international community.
 There is a national and parish level structure, with cooperation among key agencies in the varied specialised area.
 Popular trust in the system and the ability to prepare for action play important roles in the success of the disaster management.
 The time aspect and information sharing are key elements to the efficiency of operations.
 To some extent information and communications technology is used within the system for this purpose.
 This paper focuses on Red Cross' involvement at international, national and parish levels as well as examples of their partnership with private sector and community-based disaster response.
 This paper concludes that committed individuals within the system are needed to make the disaster management structure successful.
 There is also a need for training to improve the interagency cooperation and to utilise the available information and communications technologies.
 The experience from Jamaica shows that preparedness at community level can benefit the communities more than the disaster management system as such.
 Their success in community disaster preparedness, strengthen community and national self-esteem.